Beee4life/acf-city-selector/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugins adds a new ACF field type to select a city depending on country and state.
+This plugins adds a new (ACF) field to select a city depending on country and state/province.

 == Description ==

 ACF City Selector is an extension for Advanced Custom Fields which creates a new field where you can select a city, depending on country and province/state.

-= Field Type =
+= Added field =

-* Select (3 drop down lists of choices; Country, State/Province, City)
+3 select options
+* country
+* state/province
+* city

 = Plugin website =